stackrox/collector/docs/references.md

 about the originator process on all network listening-endpoint objects.
 The default is false.

+* `ROX_COLLECTOR_REPORT_CONNECTION_ATTEMPTS`: Collector tries to distinguish
+between connections that are established, and those which are firewalled.
+It reports only succesful connections.
+In the particular case of asynchronous connections, the status is sometimes unavailable.
+This value sets whether asynchronous connection attempts should be always reported.
+The default is false.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.